Part II

 Defining Participatory Reality

-We perceive the world through what is filtered, shaped, and animated by our attention, beliefs, and embodied presence.
+Participatory Reality is the fluid interplay between awareness and potential, mediated by perception.
+We meet the world through what is filtered, shaped, and animated by our attention, beliefs, and embodied presence.

 Control is not the goal.
 We do not claim to manifest all outcomes.